-Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems requirements which a water system must follow.

-The concentration of a contaminant which, if exceeded, triggers treatment or other requirements Action Level:
+Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other risk to health.
+ALGs allow for a margin of safety.